Housing and Culinary Services Contract 2023-24

 - 1st week of summer occupancy - 60%

 - 2nd week of summer occupancy - 40%

-If you pay for a certain style of room and are reassigned or make a room change to a different style of room, you will be credited or re-billed for the difference as applicable.
+If Resident pays for a certain style of room and is reassigned or requests a change to a different style of room, Resident will be credited or re-billed for the difference, as applicable.
 Credits or re-billings are prorated on a daily basis.

-This Quarantine or Isolation Agreement (“Agreement”) is a legally binding agreement between you (“you” or “Resident”) and Ohio University, on behalf of the Department of Housing and Residence Life (“Ohio University” or “Housing and Residence Life”), collectively the “parties.”
+This Quarantine or Isolation Agreement (“Agreement”) is a legally binding agreement between you (“you” or “Resident”) and Ohio University, on behalf of the Department of Housing and Residence Life (“Ohio University,” “University” or “Housing and Residence Life”), collectively the “parties.”

-- “Quarantine” means the restriction of the movements or activities of a well individual who has been exposed to a communicable disease during the period of communicability of that disease and in such a manner that transmission of the disease may have occurred.
+- “Quarantine” means the restriction of the movements or activities of a well individual who has been exposed to a communicable disease during the period of communicability of that disease, and in such a manner that transmission of the disease may have occurred.
 The duration of the quarantine ordered shall be equivalent to the usual incubation period of the disease to which the susceptible person was exposed.